Aldon Smith: 2015 season

 On September 11, 2015, Smith signed a one-year contract with the Oakland Raiders.

-He collected two tackles in his first game with the Raiders in the season-opening loss to the Cincinnati Bengals.
-He got his first start with the Raiders on September 27, against the Cleveland Browns and finished with two solo tackles.
-The following week, he earned his first sack against the Chicago Bears and finished the game with a season-high six tackles.
-He played his last game of the season on November 15 against the Minnesota Vikings and finished the 30–14 loss with three tackles and a sack.
+Smith made his Raiders debut in the season-opening loss to the Cincinnati Bengals and recorded two tackles.
+Two weeks later against the Cleveland Browns, Smith got his first start of the year and finished the 27–20 road victory with two solo tackles and two pass deflections.
+In the next game against the Chicago Bears, he recorded a season-high six tackles and his first sack of the year as the Raiders narrowly lost on the road by a score of 22–20.
+Smith played his last game of the season in Week 10 against the Minnesota Vikings and finished the 30–14 loss with three tackles and a sack.
 Two days later, the NFL issued Smith a one-year suspension due to a hit-and-run incident that occurred on August 6, 2015.

-Smith finished his first season with the Raiders with a total of 28 tackles and 3.5 sacks in seven starts and nine games.
+Smith finished his first season with the Raiders with a total of 28 tackles and 3.5 sacks in nine games and seven starts.

 2016 and 2017 seasons

 On April 4, 2016, Smith re-signed with the Raiders.
-On October 27, 2016, Smith applied for reinstatement.
+On October 27, 2016, he applied for reinstatement.
 However, no reinstatement occurred, resulting in Smith sitting out the entire 2016 and 2017 NFL seasons.

 Following an alleged domestic violence incident, the Raiders released Smith on March 5, 2018.